Prof-Iz/GLCM-from-3D-NumPy-Input/README.md

+>Note:
+>Best to use implementation in numba_glcm_3d as it is several magnitudes faster.
+Methodology is same as in base version.

 # Generating GLCM for a 3D Input

 Grey Level Co-occurrence Matrices (GLCMs) is a statistical texture analysis method used to **characterize the texture of an image**.
 It involves the creation of a matrix that describes the statistical relationship between pairs of pixels that have a specified spatial relationship and intensity value (grey level).